SthPhoenix/InsightFace-REST/README.md

 You would need load balancer like HAProxy to work with multiple containers, example HAProxy config will be added later.

+## Work in progress:
+- Add inference with TensorRT (Insightface - complete, Retinaface - in progress)
+- Add Cython postprocessing of Retinaface predictions.
+- Experiment with splitting neural networks and pre- postprocessing into separate modules for better usage of CUDA cores

 ## Changelist:
 ### 2020-09-28